Tcheko243/DP-Plugins-Suite/README.md

 5.DP LayersMerge

-6. DP C2Moi3d
+6.DP C2Moi3d

-7. DP Arnold render optimizer
+7.DP Arnold render optimizer

 These tools make your work with Cinema 4D easier and give you a 400% speed boost.